microsoft/qsharp/katas/content/qec_shor/index.md

 This encoding is called **bit flip code**, and the states $\ket{000}$, $\ket{111}$, and their linear combinations are called **code words** in this code.
 Bit flip code allows us to detect and correct some errors that can occur on qubits in the depolarizing channel, though not all of them.

-Let's see what happens if an $X$ error happens on one of the qubits, and how we can detect it using two parity measurements.
+Let's see what happens if an $X$ error happens on one of the qubits, and how we can detect it using two parity measurements (measurements in $ZZ$ basis).

 <table>
 <tr>